MuhammadUsaid/CssPractice/README.md

 #HELLO TO THE WORLD
-##This is the repostory where I practice my css
+##This is the repository where I practice my css